nickinack/snakes-and-spikes/README.md

 # Snakes and Spikes!

 Snakes and Spikes is an elementary python game designed to relieve you from stress and boredom!
-The multiplayer game features a rabbit desperately trying to reach the other ed of the river as it gets past moving obstacles (snakes) and spikes.
+The multiplayer game features a rabbit desperately trying to reach the other end of the river as it gets past moving obstacles (snakes) and spikes.

 ## Installation